 We start by establishing a slightly different estimate

 which is stronger than \eqref{dcube} in the crucial range $s \gtrsim d^3$.
 The case $s =o(d^3)$ of \eqref{dcube} can be then deduced formally using Lemma \ref{lem:monotonicity} and other known facts.
-We relegate the details to Section \ref{sharpness} since the qualitative information provided by \eqref{dcube} and \eqref{sbound} is essentially the same; the only reason why we {\sl had not} stated the Theorem with the bound \eqref{sbound} is that it would have given a misleading impression that the genericity of entanglement wanes as $s$ decreases, while in fact the opposite is true.
+We relegate the details to Section \ref{sharpness} since the qualitative information provided by \eqref{dcube} and \eqref{sbound} is essentially the same; the only reason why we {\sl did not} state the Theorem with the bound \eqref{sbound} is that it would give a misleading impression that the genericity of entanglement wanes as $s$ decreases, while in fact the opposite is true.

 In view of Lemma \ref{lem:monotonicity}, to prove \eqref{sbound} it is enough to consider the case when, for a given $s$, $d=d_s$ is the minimal integer satisfying $s \leq (1-\e)s_0(d)$.
 In particular, we have then